prabaljainn/Linkedin-Connection-Bot/README.md

 # Linkedin_Connection_Bot
-# used Tkinter for GUI, Selenium for WebAutomation and OpenPyxl for Handling Data with EXCEL
+# Used Tkinter for GUI, Selenium for WebAutomation and OpenPyxl for Handling Data with EXCEL

-Must have python3 installed in your Machine required libraries to be installed : selenium to install selenium on your Machine open cmd type
+#1 Must have python3 installed in your Machine
+required libraries to be installed : selenium to install selenium on your Machine open cmd type
 ```pip install selenium```